 The models

-We include the Base-lift method as one of the benchmark models following previous studies (e.g., Gür Ali, SayIn et al. 2009, Huang, Fildes et al. 2014, Ma, Fildes et al. 2016).
-The method has been widely used by retailers to forecast product sales at SKU level (Cooper, Baron et al. 1999).
+Following the approach used by previous studies when comparing the performance of forecasting models (e.g., Gür Ali, SayIn et al. 2009, Huang, Fildes et al. 2014, Ma, Fildes et al. 2016), we include the Base-lift method as one of the benchmark models.
+This method is widely used by retailers to forecast product sales at SKU level (Cooper, Baron et al. 1999).
 It generates baseline forecasts using simple exponential smoothing method and makes adjustments for any incoming promotional event based on the lift effect by the most recent promotional event.
-Details of the Base-lift model can be found in Huang et al. (2014).
+A more detailed description of the base lift approach can be found in Huang et al. (2014).

-In this study, we propose new effective methods which generate more accurate forecasts by taking into account the issue of structural break and forecast bias.
-Our method contains three stages.
-At the first stage, we identify the most informative competitive explanatory variables for the focal product.
+Our proposed approach consists of three stages.
+It the first stage, we identify the most informative competitive explanatory variables for the focal product.
 Grocery retailers typically sell hundreds of SKU’s and this leads to hundreds of potential competitive explanatory variables for the focal product.
 Incorporating all the variables into the model would easily overfit the model and even make the estimation infeasible (Martin and Kolassa 2009).
 Therefore, we select the variables using the Least Absolute Shrinkage and Selection Operator (LASSO) (Tibshirani 1996).
 For example, we have the following model:

 ln⁡(y0,t)=Xβ+u, subject to j=1Nβj=η, η≤η0